 The speakers took the suggestions of the public and the enthusiasts, unanimously worried by the state of the armed forces after the disastrous management of the Thirty, and immediately entered into the heart of the theme of the unions that more than any other is stirring the waters these days.

 The doubts raised among the public, in this regard, are the same raised by many readers of Defense Online: how it is possible to have a union without the right to strike and how one can imagine a legislative device that equates the rights of the military with those of others workers without affecting the efficiency of the armed forces and the natural chain of command?

-The same perplexities were raised by General Bertolini, who had already sparked a debate on the subject starting from an article in which he had defined as almost subversive the unionization provision (v.link).
+The same perplexities were raised by General Bertolini, who had already sparked a debate on the issue precisely starting from an article in which he had defined the unionization measure as almost subversive (v.link).
 According to the general, who correlated unionization with the affair of his colleague Stano, recently convicted for the lack of protection of the Nassirya base, this phenomenon runs the risk of advancing ever greater demands on the part of the military body, which could eventually resort to to the union for any inconveniences outside the area that are intrinsic to the choice of military life and that have always distinguished it.

 A first response to these harsh arguments, arrived from the organizers during the discussion, was to make a proper distinction between the duties of soldiers on mission, necessarily belonging to the strictest discipline, and the situation that the soldiers find in their homeland, where under the pretext of obedience and hierarchy there are hidden situations of needless inconvenience and inefficiencies, dictated only by the needs of defense savings.